fruition/solr/README.md

 Prior versions of Solr may be configured for builds if demand is demonstrated by community usage.

+This image only builds to "current" Drupal API compatibility as pulled from the module update API, meaning Drupal 8+.

 ## Environment Variables

 | Variable                  | Default Value | Description                     |